v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > a.
 Assert: `base` is an Environment Record.
 > b.
 Return `? base.GetBindingValue(GetReferencedName(V), IsStrictReference(V))`

+The reference in our example is `o2.foo` which is a property reference.
+So we take branch 5.
+We don't take the branch in 5 a, since the base (`o2`) is not a primitive value (a Boolean, String, Symbol, BigInt or Number).

-For property references such as `o.foo`, we take the branch 5 b.
+Then we call `[[Get]]` in step 5 b.
 The `Receiver` we pass is `GetThisValue(V)`.
-In this case, it's just the base of the Reference:
+In this case, it's just the basevalue of the Reference:

 > [`GetThisValue( V )`](https://tc39.es/ecma262/#sec-getthisvalue)
 >